 Malachite is also considered a powerful stone for travelers.
 It is said to help one overcome a fear of flying, ease jet lag, and help encourage smooth travel during business trips.
 This remarkable stone is also believed to provide protection from accidents.

-Physical and Emotional Healing Properties
+Malachite Healing Properties

 Malachite has been referred to as the “Midwife Stone” and is regarded as an effective remedy for a wide range of female problems.
 It eases cramps, regulates the menstrual cycle, and can reduce the pain of labor.
 It may also treat sexual dysfunction and disease, especially when the problem is caused by past trauma.